andreacasirry/zt-virtuemarter/README.md

 ## One Step Checkout

 * Responsive One Page Checkout Plugin for VirtueMart 3
-* Compatible to both Joomla!
-3
+* Compatible with Joomla!
+3.x
 * No hacks or manual installation needed.
 Just install the plugin through your Joomla Extension Installer and you are ready to go.
 * Works with all Joomla Templates.
 * Fully ajax based system.
 Complete checkout within 1 min.